 - Training counseling psychologists who will contribute to and/or apply the scientific knowledge base of psychology using skills in qualitative and quantitative research methods.

 August, 2016 The program is delighted to announce that the cohort beginning in Fall, 2016 will be comprised of 4 students who present with graduate degrees and impressive clinical, research, and academic training!

 July, 2014 - The doctoral program has been re-accredited by the American Psychological Association for 7 years.

 Prerequisites: Masters degree in counseling, counseling psychology, clinical psychology or closely related field.
 Research experience and experience in an applied setting is preferred.
 Good communication skills.

 Minimum G.P.A: minimum undergraduate GPA of 2.85 and 3.5 graduate GPA.

 GRE Requirement: Competitive GRE scores (see mean scores below).

-Letters of Recommendation: Strong three letters of recommendation (including at least one from a graduate faculty member) and also a personal statement not exceeding 3 pages which should include the factors attracted you to counseling psychology and to Cleveland State’s program, description of your research experience, Description of your goals for doctoral study and for your career and description of your interests in research and practice.
+Letters of Recommendation: Strong Three letters of recommendation (including at least one from a graduate faculty member) and also a personal statement not exceeding 3 pages which should include the factors attracted you to counseling psychology and to Cleveland State’s program, description of your research experience, description of your goals for doctoral study, for your career and description of your interests in research and practice.

 Mean GRE scores and Grades of Admitted Students 2013-2014